 NHRMC received the AHA Mission: Lifeline Gold Plus Award by:

-- Achieving 85 percent or greater composite score on eight achievement measures, ranging from treatment times to discharge protocol
+- Achieving 85 percent or greater composite score on quality measures, ranging from treatment times to discharge protocol

 - Having no single measure below 75 percent on the achievement measures